RidhaChowdhury/Drops/README.md

-Light weight PWA built with React and Capacitor for users to log thier hydration.
+Light weight PWA built with React and Capacitor for users to log their hydration.